 eCommerce coupons have exploded in popularity in the last few years.
 Want to join the party?

 You can offer so many types of special coupon deals:

 - Gift certificates

 With eCommerce, the ease of creating truly customized one-time offers is so much easier than with a print campaign.
 And, WooCommerce has developed several coupon extensions.
 Here are 12 ways to use the Smart Coupon extension.
-We also created a special extension that allows you to offer a free gift as part of an online purchase.
+We also created a special extension that allows you to offer a gift as part of an online purchase.